graalpurity/ElderScrollsSkyrimTrainer/README.md

 4. Let the program read for values
 # Notes:
 * This was tested on 1.1.21.0 but should work for any version
+# Updates:
+# 1st update
+* You can now change the gold amount you put into a storage container